dandyrow/ansible-role-doas/README.md

 Ansible Role - Doas
 =========

 Ansible role to replace sudo with OpenDoas.

+Install from Ansible Galaxy using this command: ansible-galaxy install dandyrow.doas

+View Ansible Galaxy page [here](https://galaxy.ansible.com/dandyrow/doas).

 This role uninstalls sudo after it checks to make sure the syntax of doas.conf is correct.
 I am not responsible if you get locked out of root privileges due to a mistake you made in the contents of the doas conf file.
 Sudo will not be uninstalled if the syntax is incorrect in doas.conf.